microsoft/microbit-touchdevelop/README.md

 module.json.
 Always do `yotta clean` just to make sure.
 If you modified `module.json`, do `yotta clean` *and* `yotta update`.
 Also, blast away `yotta_modules` and `yotta_target`.
 Just to make sure.

+The cloud compile service seems unhappy if the project doesn't compile (even though main.cpp is meant to be always replaced).
+So make sure that the projects compiles from a fresh checkout before pushing.